angus-mackenzie/ASD-Notes/README.md

 * When trying to understand a class or operation most programmers will look for sample code that invokes it
 * Unit tests provide a working specification of the functional code
 * Unit tests become a significant portion of the technical documentation
+##### Conclusion
+* Test-driven development is a development technique where ou must first write a test that fails before you write new functional code
+### Refactoring

 ## Lecture 8
 ### Introduction